zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 One can decide to let a turtle or another shape drawing the image.
 This can also be set in the node.

+## Node Settings

+The node settings are largely self-explanatory.
+Accordingly, I am currently only providing a few comments.

 ## Turtle Graphics Spiral Demo

 ### Square Node